Postgraduate Diploma in AccountingA one year conversion programme in accounting for non-accounting graduates - Scholarships available

 Entry Requirements: Minimum entry requirement is a H2.2 in a non-accounting level 8 degree or an approved equivalent non-accounting qualification.
 Students who have an Honours Bachelor Degree (Level 8) or equivalent in accounting, achieved outside Ireland are also eligible.

-Scholarship now available for 2018.
+Scholarships now available for 2018.
 See Essential Information below for more details.

 The Post-Graduate Diploma in Accounting (PDA), which has been running in GMIT since 2010, is designed to fast-track graduates who wish to pursue careers in Accountancy or Taxation.